Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

 What Is AI Agent Access?

-Those two permissions are very different.
-Read access can still expose sensitive data, but write access can create operational cleanup.
-If an agent changes the wrong CRM stage, sends follow-up after a person already replied, or overwrites a useful note, the team loses trust fast.
+Read access can expose sensitive data.
+Write access can create operational cleanup.
+If an agent changes the wrong CRM stage, sends follow-up after someone already replied, or overwrites a useful note, the team loses trust fast.

 When Should A Small Business Use AI Agents?